Pentecost (A)

 For a Spirit of reverence: that all hearts may recognize God as creator and work to protect and preserve God’s gift of creation, our common home.

-For a Spirit of Peace: that God will dissolve the hatred in human hearts, free the earth from nuclear weapons, and establish a season of peace throughout the world.
+For a Spirit of Peace: that God will dissolve the hatred in human hearts, free the earth from nuclear weapons and other weapons of mass destruction, and establish a season of peace throughout the world.

 Offertory Chant